Blocks are the boxes of content (such as "User Login" or "Who's online") that can be displayed in regions (such as footer or sidebar) on your page.

 - The Throttle checkbox (if you have the Throttle module enabled).
 Throttled blocks are hidden during high server loads.

 - Page-specific visibility settings.
 Individual blocks can be configured to only show/hide on certain pages.
+This can be a path like "about" for the [site-root]/about page, "about/*" where the asterisk is any path that starts with "about".
+An important exception is the frontpage: "<front>".
 You can also show/hide blocks based on the result of a PHP snippet.

 - Custom visibility settings.
 Individual blocks can be configured so that users decide whether to show/hide certain blocks.